Corazon Malanyaon: Political career

 the Davao City Council, serving until November 1987.
 The city council was presided by then-OIC Vice Mayor Rodrigo Duterte.
 Malanyaon became a duly elected councilor in the 1988 local elections, earning the most votes in the 3rd district.
 She served in that position until 1992.

 In 2001, Malanyaon returned to her hometown of Cateel and successfully ran for a seat in the House of Representatives for the province's 1st district in the 2001 elections.
 She served for two consecutive terms until 2007 as a member of the Nationalist People's Coalition.
 Although eligible to run for another congressional term, she chose to run for governor of Davao Oriental under Kabalikat ng Malayang Pilipino in the 2007 elections.
 Malanyaon won against incumbent governor Maria Elena Palma Gil, her relative and former political ally.
 In the 2010 elections, she ran under the Nacionalista Party and won a landslide victory over Ruben Feliciano of Pwersa ng Masang Pilipino.
 She was unopposed in the 2013 elections and completed her three consecutive terms in 2016.

-In the 2016 elections, Malanyaon switched posts with Nelson Dayanghirang, whom she endorsed as her successor.
+In the 2016 elections, Malanyaon switched posts with Nelson Dayanghirang Sr., whom she endorsed as her successor.
 Malanyaon and Dayanghirang won their respective bids.
 She was re-elected in 2019, running under the Hugpong ng Pagbabago while remaining a Nacionalista.

-In the 2022 elections, she ram unopposed and was elected governor for a fourth unconsecutive term, switching offices once again with Dayanghirang.
+In the 2022 elections, she ran unopposed and was elected governor for a fourth nonconsecutive term, switching offices once again with Dayanghirang.